trevordbunch/cis411_lab3_uiux/labreports/LAB_rt1252.md

 | Site 2 | Score 2 | Summary 2 |

 ## 2.2 Site 1 - Indeed
-Insert Recorded Screenshots with captions and steps.
+Note I already have an Indeed account.

 I. Action 1: Create an account on the site and update your skills or preferred job interests.

-   Note I already have an Indeed account.
 1. Navigate to [Indeed homepage](https://www.indeed.com/).
    ![Home Page](/images/indeed/1_action1_homepage.png)
 2. Click the sign in button in the top right corner.